Changing Your Software Development Partner? A Step-by-Step Guide

 6. Assessing cost-benefit dynamics

-After you have chosen a new software development agency, you should set the stage for a successful partnership that will bring high results.
-Consider these steps to get the most out of your new collaboration:
+After you have chosen a new software development partner, the next step is to make the collaboration clear, structured, and productive from the start.
+Consider these steps to get the most out of your new partnership.

 Implement regular progress reviews